 The deadline for filing most tax returns is April 15.
 The tax year you are reporting on is for the previous calendar year (Jan.
 1–Dec.
 31).
 Note: When the phrase "tax return" or "return" is used, it is referring to the actual tax return (1040NR, 1040NR EZ) and accompanying form (Form 8843).

 Beware of scams!
-Remember that the IRS will never contact you via email.
-Any communication from someone who claims to be the IRS should not be opened, as it likely contains some sort of virus or malware.
+Remember that the IRS will never contact you via telephone or email.
+Any email communication from someone who claims to be the IRS should not be opened, as it likely contains some sort of virus or malware.
 Never provide your Social Security Number/Individual Taxpayer Identification Number to anyone via email or if they telephone you.

 Tax Information for International Students

 VISA offers a limited number of Sprintax coupons to help students with filing taxes.
-Filing federal tax forms through Sprintax is FREE!

 For links to the tax authorities of other states, visit the website of the Federation of Tax Administrators.
 Most states provide downloadable tax forms.

-If you have questions about your 1042-S or your W-2, and your employer was Case Western Reserve University, contact the Case Western Reserve University Payroll Office at email@example.com.
+If you have questions about your 1042-S or your W-2, and your employer was Case Western Reserve University, contact the CWRU Payroll Office at firstname.lastname@example.org.